-Q: What majors are offered by the Department of Communication & Media?
+Q: What majors are offered by the Department of Communication and Media?

 A: Information about the department’s majors, including requirements, can be found on the “Majors & Programs” page.

-Q: When/where do I declare, change, or drop a Communication & Media major?
+Q: When/where do I declare, change, or drop a Communication and Media major?

-Q: Does the Department of Communication & Media offer minors?
+Q: Does the Department of Communication and Media offer minors?

-A: Yes, the Department of Communication & Media offers minors in Communication Studies and Media Studies.
+A: Yes, the Department of Communication and Media offers minors in Communication Studies and Media Studies.
 More information about the department’s minors, including requirements, can be found on the “Majors & Programs” page.

 Q: When/where do I declare a minor?

-A: Students can declare their minor with the department secretary at any time.
+A: To declare a minor, students should fill out the appropriate paperwork with Academic Advisement.
 When applying for graduation, students should make sure to complete the minor section.
 The registrar will confirm after graduation that students have completed the minor requirements.

 Q: Does my minor show up DegreeWorks?